List of Marvel Comics characters: T: Topspin

 Topspin (Darren Mitchell) is a character appearing in American comic books published by Marvel Comics.

 As grandson of the original Human Top, Darren Mitchell has assumed the mantle of his parents.
 These superpowers skipped a generation, bypassing his father, who tried using mechanical means to simulate the powers, but eventually decided to serve the V-Battalion in a scientific capacity.

 Topspin has spent his life with the V-Battalion, to which he is extremely loyal, but he also wants to see the world.
 Greatly affected by Ameiko Sabuki's death, he is now unsure if he wants to remain with the V-Battalion.

 Following the Civil War storyline, Topspin is considered a "potential recruit" for the Initiative program, according to Civil War: Battle Damage Report.

 Torgo

 Torgo is the name of two characters appearing in American comic books published by Marvel Comics.

 Robot

 Torgo is a robot who first appeared in Fantastic Four #91 and was created by Stan Lee and Jack Kirby.
 Torgo was originally created by the people of the planet Mekka before they were killed by a plague, rendering their robots the planet's sole inhabitants.
 He eventually becomes a member of the Ravagers.

 Vampire

 Torgo is a former general in Attila's army who was inadvertently buried alive.
 After being unearthed and transformed into a vampire, he is destroyed by Dracula in a duel over leadership.

 Torgo in other media

 The robot version of Torgo appears in the Avengers Assemble episode "Mojo World", voiced by Roger Craig Smith.
-This version is initially a gladiator on Mojo's ship before rebelling to help the Avengers defeat him.
+This version is a former gladiator who worked for Mojo.